jagi/meteor-astronomy/README.md

 #### Constructor

-We can define class constructor that will be executed every time the new object of our class is created.
+We can define a class constructor that will be executed every time the new object of our class is created.
 The constructor function receives all the arguments passed to it.
-During the process of fetching document from collection, the first argument is plain mongo document.
+During the process of document fetching from a collection, the first argument is a plain mongo document.

 ```js
 Post = Astronomy.Class({